Ashutosh-Singh-Rajput2209/EconomicElevate-Unveiling-Sustainable-GDP-Drivers-and-Strategies/README.md

 - **CO2Emission/Capita**: 25.98%
 - **Population**: 0

-In the bivariate analysis, I calculated correlation coefficients using the `CORREL` function in the "Bivariate01" to "Bivariate05" sheets, enabling the visualization of data trends through scatter plots.
+In the bivariate analysis, I calculated correlation coefficients using the `=CORREL()` function in the "Bivariate01" to "Bivariate05" sheets, enabling the visualization of data trends through scatter plots.
 Additionally, I conducted comprehensive univariate analyses, obtaining valuable insights for the final conclusion presented in the "Sheet 18."

 Insights gained from the analyses indicated significant correlation percentages with GDP/Capita, highlighting crucial factors for sustainable economic growth: